 Facet joints play a crucial role in spinal range of motion.
 When facet joints become dysfunctional due to arthritis or injury a loss of range of motion can be expected.
 In more severe cases, the loss of range of motion can be significant due to the development of bone spurs or enlargement of joints themselves that cause a structural/mechanical limitation to the joints natural movement.
 Therefore, patients are encouraged to manage their stiffness with stretches and exercises to perhaps improve, certainly maintain, and most importantly prevent further loss of range of motion.

 Diagnosis is initially based upon a complete history and physical examination.
-Diagnostic imaging (X-ray, CT, and MRI) of the facets is often non-specific and evidence of joint arthritis (or facet hypertrophy) on diagnostic imaging is not always a correlating indicator of facet joint pain.
+Diagnostic imaging (X-ray, CT, and MRI) of the facets is often non-specific since visual evidence of joint arthritis (or facet hypertrophy) on diagnostic imaging is not always a correlating indicator of facet joint pain.
 However, imaging can be utilized to evaluate for other spinal disorders which may create similar symptoms or identify a pinched nerve or spinal stenosis.
 After an appropriate period of conservative care with medication, physical therapy, and/or chiropractic, diagnostic facet block injections can be utilized to confirm suspected joint pain.

-The initial step of treatment is conservative care consisting of physical therapy, chiropractic manipulation, and/or medications.
+The initial step of treatment is conservative care consisting of activity modification, stretching, physical therapy, chiropractic manipulation, and/or medications.
 Physical therapy consists of both active and passive treatments.
 These treatments are utilized to restore or improve spinal range of motion and muscle function.
 Physical therapy, an active treatment, consists of stretching and strengthening exercise activities.
 Exercise is utilized improve strength of the supporting spinal muscles and restore normal spinal posture and range of motion.
 Passive treatment can include such things as ice, muscles rubs, electrical stimulation, ultrasound, traction, massage, and chiropractic manipulation which are used to relieve muscle tension and pain caused by the underlying joint pain.
 Next, if symptoms persist, diagnostic facet injections can be performed to the facets to block pain at the joint area.
-If the the procedure is successful in producing temporary pain relief the joint is confirmed as a cause of back pain.
-Finally, a rhizotomy (or radiofrequency ablation/neurotomy) can be performed in an attempt to provide longer lasting pain relief ranging from months to years, though typically 6-18 months.
+If the procedure is successful in producing temporary pain relief the joint is confirmed as a cause of back pain.
+Finally, a rhizotomy (also called radiofrequency ablation or neurotomy) can be performed in an attempt to provide longer lasting pain relief ranging from months to years, typically 6-18 months.
 Longer term, it is recommended that people stay physically active and participate in a daily exercise program in order to maintain spinal function and promote a healthy lifestyle.